Meghak1/Leetcode-/README.md

 # Leetcode-
-Solutions of solved Leetcode problems
+This repository contains solutions of solved Leetcode problems